THE ROYAL REGIMENT OF SCOTLAND

 Please find below a brief description about ‘The Royal Regiment of Scotland’.
 If you would like further information then please click on the following link: www.army.mod.uk/who-we-are

 The Royal Regiment of Scotland (SCOTS) is the senior line infantry regiment and only Scottish line infantry regiment of the British Army.
 Formed on 28 March 2006 and founded on the fighting heritage of historic Scottish Infantry Regiments.
-Her Majesty The Queen is the Regiment’s Colonel in Chief and their motto is ‘Nemo Me Impune Lacessit’ (No one provokes me with impunity.
+His Majesty The King is the Regiment’s Colonel in Chief and their motto is ‘Nemo Me Impune Lacessit’ (No one provokes me with impunity.

 Today the Royal Regiment of Scotland consists of three regular and two reserve battalions, plus an incremental company.
 The Regimental Headquarters are located in Edinburgh Castle.